ceph/ceph/doc/rados/configuration/mon-osd-interaction.rst

 Cluster`.
 The Ceph Monitor knows about the Ceph Storage Cluster by requiring reports from each :term:`Ceph OSD Daemon`, and by receiving reports from Ceph OSD Daemons about the status of their neighboring Ceph OSD Daemons.
-If the Ceph Monitor doesn't receive reports, or if it receives reports of changes in the Ceph Storage Cluster, the Ceph Monitor updates the status of the :term:`Ceph Cluster Map`.
+If the Ceph Monitor does not receive reports, or if it receives reports of changes in the Ceph Storage Cluster, the Ceph Monitor updates the status of the :term:`Ceph Cluster Map`.